Managing non-work-related illness or injury

 - Information about workplace processes that the employee may be involved in (for example, a workplace investigation, disciplinary process or performance management process).

 The practice manager’s correspondence should seek specific information from the doctor about the employee’s condition and fitness for work.
 This may include:

-- The precise nature of the employee’s condition to determine whether the employee can currently perform the inherent requirements of their position or if they would be at risk of injury or aggravation of their existing condition.
+- The precise nature of the employee’s condition to determine whether they can currently perform the inherent requirements of their position or if they would be at risk of injury or aggravation of their existing condition.

 - The employee’s prognosis, including when it is likely they will be able to resume work.

-- Information on medications the employee is currently taking that could affect their ability to safely perform their duties.
+- Information on medications they are currently taking that could affect their ability to safely perform their duties.

 - Recommendations for any adjustments that could be made and whether these are permanent or temporary in nature.